A Quotient Homology Theory of Representation in Neural Networks: Discussion

 \subsection{Homological type 1 and type 2 errors}

 While in a perfect world we would like to identify all polyhedra that a network generates, due to combinatorial explosion, it is not feasible to do this for large networks.
 One way to do this would be to list all possible codewords that could specify a polyhedron in $\mathcal{G}^l$ and then find their H-representation.
-This means that we need to identify $2^{\sum\limits^{l}\limits_{i=0}n_i}$ polyhedra for each layer.
-This exponential scaling is limiting, though M and Z representations (\cite{kochdumper2019representation, sigl2023m}) can significantly improve it.
+This means that we need to identify $2^{\text{\#neurons}}$ polyhedra for each layer.
 For this reason, we have focused on only considering polyhedra that are populated by at least one point in a dataset.
 This means that for a populated polyhedron $p \in P_i$ where the network implements a map $\Phi|_{P_i}$, there might be another unpopulated polyhedron $P'$ such that $\Phi|_{P_i}(p) = \Phi|_{P'}(z)$, where $z \in P'$.
-This would be a gluing that the network performs on the input space that is missed due to the limited dataset and is reminiscent of a homological type 2 error.
+This would be an identification that the network induces on the input space that is missed due to the limited dataset and is reminiscent of a homological type 2 error.

 Another issue arises from the fact that if we think of neural networks as functions between vector spaces $f:\mathbb{R}^{n_0} \to \mathbb{R}^{n_L}$, then the polyhedral decomposition they define extends to all of input space regardless of the actual manifold that a dataset comes from.
 Since we tend to embed input data in large vector spaces, there might be a point $z \notin \mathcal{M}$ within one of the populated polyhedra, such that $\Phi|_{P_i}(p) = \Phi|_{P_j}(z)$.
 This would imply that the network applies a gluing when it does not do that on the manifold $\mathcal{M}$ from which the data is sampled.
 This is reminiscent of a homological type 1 error.